Art Walks CLT

 Artist Info: @duarte_designs

 Story: This is the first mural for mother and daughter artist team Duarte Designs.
 Daughter Sydney dreamed of leaving the corporate world to make art.
 As she talked with the owner of Two Scoops, she described an idea for bringing her artistic vision to their wall, and a project began.
-Only a few months later, the artists received a commission for a large wall at Spirit Square, which is on our Mad About Murals Artwalk.
-With this mural, they hope many can relate to their message to both be the love and reflect love with the heart-shaped glasses.
+With this mural, the artists hope many can relate to their message to both be love and reflect love with the heart-shaped glasses.

 Key Formal Elements: